 R134-1.
-Purpose: To provide guidelines and procedures for the application of the Administrative Procedures Act Title 63, Chapter 46b, and associated regulations, to the public institutions of higher education, the State Board of Regents, and the Utah Higher Education Assistance Authority.
+Purpose: To provide guidelines and procedures for the application of the Administrative Procedures Act Title 63, Chapter 46b, and associated regulations, to the public institutions of higher education, the Board of Higher Education, and the Utah Higher Education Assistance Authority.

 2.1.
 Utah Code 53B-1-103 (Board: Powers and Authority)

 2.2.
 Utah Code Title 63, Chapter 46b (Administrative Procedures Act)